GoogleChrome/chrome-launcher/docs/chrome-flags-for-tools.md

   - "Component extensions with background pages are not enabled during tests because they generate a lot of background behavior that can interfere."
   - when quitting the browser, it disables additional checks that may stop that quitting process. (like unsaved form modifications or unhandled profile notifications..)
 * `--use-mock-keychain`: Use mock keychain on Mac to prevent blocking permissions dialogs. https://crbug.com/865247
+* `--deny-permission-prompts`: Suppress all permission prompts by automatically denying them.

 ## Background updates, networking, reporting